datalad-handbook/book/docs/basics/101-106-nesting.rst

 of its subdataset, but also its version, i.e., it has an identifier of the stage of the subdatasets evolution.
-This is what is meant by "the top-level DataLad dataset (the *superdataset*) stores the currently used version of a *subdataset* only through a reference".
+This is what is meant by "the top-level DataLad dataset (the *superdataset*) stores the currently used version of a *subdataset* only through an identifier".

 Importantly, once we have learnt how to make use of the history of a dataset, we can set subdatasets to previous states, or *update* them.